Stemt/AFPP/README.md

 ### Language Servers

-Language servers won't understand what you're doing so if you're using AFPP, your IDE will likely report an error on every place an anonymous function is defined.
+Language servers won't understand what you're doing.
+So if you're using AFPP, your IDE will likely report an error on every place an anonymous function is defined.
 Though with `clangd` I've noticed that if you assign it to a function pointer variable you'll only get an error on the assignment and not in the other places of your code.

 Trust the AFPP error/warnings and your compiler and everything should be good.